ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 The ``collections`` keyword
 ===========================

-The ``collections`` keyword lets you define the collections you want your role or playbook to use for modules and for action plugins.
-Ansible searches those collections first for any modules or action plugins without an FQCN.
-So you can use the ``collections`` keyword, then call modules and action plugins using their short-form names later in that role or playbook.
+The ``collections`` keyword lets you define a list of collections that your role or playbook should search for unqualified module and action names.
+So you can use the ``collections`` keyword, then simply refer to modules and action plugins by their short-form names throughout that role or playbook.

 .. warning::
    If your playbook uses both the ``collections`` keyword and one or more roles, the roles do not inherit the collections set by the playbook.
 See below for details.